Niteshlo/coursegradetracker/README.md

 A modern, web-based dashboard to track courses, assignments, grades, and calculate GPA.
 Built with **Python Flask** backend and a futuristic frontend design.
+This project focuses on simplifying acedemic recoed keeping by providing a clean and useer-friendly dashboard where user can add courses, record grades, and instantly view their acedemic performance.

 ---